 Required communication Where addressed Our responsibilities in relation to the financial statement audit and those of management and those charged with governance.
 Audit Strategy Memorandum The planned scope and timing of the audit including any limitations, specifically including with respect to significant risks.
 Audit Strategy Memorandum With respect to misstatements: uncorrected misstatements and their effect on our audit opinion; the effect of uncorrected misstatements related to prior periods; a request that any uncorrected misstatement is corrected; and in writing, corrected misstatements that are significant.
-Audit Completion Report With respect to fraud communications: enquiries of audit committee to determine whether they have a knowledge of any actual, suspected or alleged fraud affecting the entity; any fraud that we have identified or information we have obtained that indicates that fraud may exist; and a discussion of any other matters related to fraud.
-Audit Completion Report and discussion at Audit Committee, Audit planning and clearance meetings Significant matters arising during the audit in connection with the entity's related parties including, when applicable: non-disclosure by management; inappropriate authorisation and approval of transactions; disagreement over disclosures; non-compliance with laws and regulations; and difficulty in identifying the party that ultimately controls the entity.
-Audit Completion Report other services independence
+Audit Completion Report With respect to fraud communications: enquiries of Those Charged With Governance to determine whether they have a knowledge of any actual, suspected or alleged fraud affecting the entity; any fraud that we have identified or information we have obtained that indicates that fraud may exist; and a discussion of any other matters related to fraud.
+Audit Completion Report and discussion at Authority Committee, Audit planning and clearance meetings